 Call for Proposals: Faculty Seed Grants

 University of West Georgia

-FY 2025
+FY 2026

-The University of West Georgia (UWG) is launching the Faculty Seed Grant (FSG) initiative to empower faculty with high impact potential and practical relevance in scholarly/creative activities.
-The FSGs (up to \$15,000) aim to kickstart research/creative activities with the anticipation of a major grant submission(s) upon their conclusion (greater than \$60,000 total direct costs).
+The University of West Georgia invites proposals for the Faculty Seed Grant (FSG) initiative, aimed at empowering faculty engaged in scholarly or creative activities with significant impact potential and practical relevance.
+The FSGs (up to \$15,000) aim to kickstart research/creative activities with the anticipation of a major grant submission(s) upon their conclusion.
 By funding initiatives across UWG's diverse expertise, FSGs support ambitious research and creative activities with the promise to shape the future of our institution.
 This competitive program prioritizes projects that leverage UWG's strengths and demonstrate feasibility through pilot data collection, targeting significant external funding and propel scholarly/creative activities.
 This is an opportunity for you to bring innovation to life, explore ideas, and fuel your research and creative aspirations.